 Since 2005, the CEO for the Company has been Markku Virtanen (b.
 1970).

-The CEO manages the administration of the Company’s routine matters in accordance with the instructions and orders issued by the Board of Directors.
-The CEO is directly responsible for the planning and implementing the Company’s strategy and the corresponding investments, for ensuring that the bookkeeping is carried out as required by the law and that the Company’s financial management has been organised in a reliable manner.
+The CEO manages the administration of routine matters of the Company in accordance with the instructions and orders issued by the Board of Directors.
+The CEO is directly responsible for the planning and implementation of the strategy and the corresponding investments, for ensuring that the bookkeeping is carried out as required by the law and that the Company’s financial management has been organised in a reliable manner.
 Restamax Plc’s investor relation communications and marketing functions operate directly under the command of the CEO.
-The CEO monitors the decisions related to executive level persons as well as other important operative decisions.
+The CEO monitors the decisions related to the persons at the executive level, as well as other important operative decisions.
 He or she also ensures that the subsidiaries of the Group operate in the interests of the parent company and endorse the Group’s strategy.

-Operative business operations are managed by the CEO with the help of the Executive Team.
-The Executive Team prepares and makes decisions on matters within the authority of the CEO.
+Operative business operations are the responsibility of the CEO with the help of the Executive Team.
+The Executive Team prepares and makes decisions in matters within the CEO’s decision-making power.

 Remuneration of the CEO

 The Board approves of the level of the CEO’s remuneration.
 In addition to the monetary compensation and in line with the Company’s currently valid practices, the CEO of Restamax Plc, Markku Virtanen, receives the following fringe benefits: company car and occupational health care in accordance with the Company’s policies.

 The CEO’s contract can be cancelled without special grounds by both parties with a term of notice of six (6) months.
 The retirement age of the CEO is regulated by the law.
 The CEO does not have retirement benefits that would exceed the statutory employee’s pension.